Year 6: England

 In schools in England Year 6 is the sixth year after Reception.
-It is the sixth full year of compulsory education, with children being admitted who are aged 10 before 1 September in any given academic year.
+It is the sixth full year of compulsory education, with children being aged between ten and eleven.
 It is also the final year of Key Stage 2 in which the National Curriculum is taught.
 It is also the year in which all students in maintained schools undertake National Curriculum tests (known as SATs) in the core subjects of English and Mathematics.

 Year 6 is usually the final year of Primary or Junior School.
 In some areas of England, Year 6 is a year group in Middle school, which covers the year 5–8 or 4–7-year groups.

 In some parts of England, where there remain separate Grammar and Secondary modern schools, students in Year 6 may sit a test for entrance into a Grammar school.
 The test is known colloquially as the Eleven plus exam.